soraef/flash_form/packages/flash_form/README.md

 ## Conclusion

-The Quick Form package is an exciting experimental tool aimed at simplifying form creation and management in Flutter.
+The Flash Form package is an exciting experimental tool aimed at simplifying form creation and management in Flutter.
 By focusing on declarative syntax, nested structures, customizable field formats, and easy model conversion, it strives to provide a powerful and flexible solution for developers.
 As development continues, the package aims to become a robust and essential tool for Flutter form management.